Skip to main content

 • self-report;

-• engage with us to resolve issues; and
+• work with us to resolve issues; and

 • can demonstrate strong information rights accountability arrangements.

-Being a member of a UK GDPR Code of Conduct approved by the ICO is a way of demonstrating accountability and compliance with the law for a specific processing activity.
+Being a member of an ICO-approved code of conduct is a way of demonstrating accountability and compliance with the law for a specific processing activity.

-We would likely consider code membership as a mitigating factor if you followed the code requirements and took all reasonable steps to prevent non-compliance.
+We are likely to consider code membership as a mitigating factor if you followed the code requirements and took all reasonable steps to prevent non-compliance.

-However, if you did not follow the requirements, which then caused the compliance issue, we may consider this as an aggravating factor.
-In this case the monitoring body may also suspend or revoke your code membership.
+However, if you did not follow the requirements, and this caused or contributed to the compliance issue, we may consider this as an aggravating factor.
+In such cases, this may result in your code membership being suspended or revoked.

-UK GDPR code of conduct set requirements for best practice in a particular area.
-Therefore becoming a code member and adhering to these requirements should significantly reduce the risk of non-compliance and should significantly reduce the risk of ICO taking corrective action.
+Codes of conduct set requirements for best practice in a particular area.
+Therefore, becoming a code member and adhering to these requirements should significantly reduce the risk of non-compliance and the risk of us taking corrective action.

-In the event of non-compliance, your code membership will be a relevant factor when determining what, if any, regulatory action it may be appropriate to take.
+In the event of non-compliance, your code membership will be a relevant factor when we decide what, if any, regulatory action is appropriate.

-When considering action, we adopt a case-by-case approach.
-We look at a number of factors, including whether you have adhered to the code of conduct.
+When considering action, we take a case-by-case approach.
+We look at several factors, including whether you have adhered to the code of conduct.

 How can we sign up?